 Sponsored by the Department of Social Services

-The Australian Government, through the Department of Social Services (DSS), is working to improve the lifetime wellbeing of people and families in Australia by responding to need across their life course, encouraging independence and participation and supporting a cohesive society.
+The Australian Government, through the Department of Social Services (DSS), is working to improve the lifetime wellbeing of people and families in Australia by responding to need across their life course, encouraging independence, participation and supporting a cohesive society.

-The National Disability Strategy 2010–2020 (the strategy) provides a ten-year national policy framework for all levels of government to improve the lives of people with disability.
-The strategy seeks to drive a more inclusive approach to the design of policies, programmes and infrastructure so that people with disability can participate in all areas of Australian life and have the same opportunities as other Australians to fulfil their potential as equal citizens.
-The strategy was endorsed by the Council of Australian Governments (COAG) in 2011.
+The National Disability Strategy 2010–2020 (the Strategy) provides a ten-year national policy framework for all levels of government to improve the lives of people with disability.
+The Strategy seeks to drive a more inclusive approach to the design of policies, programs and infrastructure so that people with disability can participate in all areas of Australian life and have the same opportunities as other Australians to fulfil their potential as equal citizens.
+The Strategy was endorsed by the Council of Australian Governments (COAG) in 2011.

 Disability Access and Inclusion Award